naveenshukla1817/S1mple/README.md

 Naveen Shukla

-LinkedIn
 LinkedIn: https://www.linkedin.com/in/naveenshukla99/

 Do the work.
 Keep the proof.
 Keep moving.

-## License
+License

 Copyright © 2026 Naveen Shukla.
 All rights reserved.

 This repository is publicly available for viewing and reference.

 No permission is granted to copy, modify, distribute, publish, or use this code or any substantial portion of it without prior written permission.